thedylone/unity-drone-simulator/README.md

 - Quit
     > Closes the application (stops running if in Editor).

-The **Test Case Menu**, **Waypoint Menu**, and **Circle Menu** all allow the Target Drone to be moved automatically, not requiring manual input from the Keyboard.
+The **Input Replay Menu**, **Waypoint Menu**, and **Circle Menu** all allow the Target Drone to be moved automatically, not requiring manual input from the Keyboard.

-### Test Case Menu
+### Input Replay Menu

-A Test Case is a recording of the Target Drone's Velocity normalised by `Max Speed`, automatically moving the Target Drone without requiring manual input.
+An Input Replay is a recording of the Target Drone's Velocity normalised by `Max Speed`, automatically moving the Target Drone without requiring manual input.
 The Application will check if the Target Drone is within the boundaries of the Camera Screen.
-If the Target Drone remains in view of the Camera for the entire duration of the Test Case, it is deemed as a **Pass**, else it will be considered a **Fail**.
+If the Target Drone remains in view of the Camera for the entire duration of the Input Replay, it is deemed as a **Pass**, else it will be considered a **Fail**.

 Both Recording and Replaying are possible.
-Test Cases are stored in the `StreamingAssets/testdata` folder.
-Test Cases can be manually imported into the folder.
-However, it is recommended to create a Test Case via the Recording function.
+Input Replays are stored in the `StreamingAssets/inputreplay` folder.
+Input Replays can be manually imported into the folder.
+However, it is recommended to create an Input Replay via the Recording function.

 To save a Recording, input a custom file name or leave blank to auto-generate a new file name.
-Inputting an existing file name will overwrite the existing Test Case.
+Inputting an existing file name will overwrite the existing Input Replay.
 Press the 'Save' button to start recording, and press the 'Save' button again to stop recording.

-All Test Cases found are listed in the Test Case Menu.
-The 'Play' button next to each Test Case will Load the respective Test Case.
-Loading another Case while one is running will end the existing Case and start the new Case.
+All Input Replays found are listed in the Input Replay Menu.
+The 'Play' button next to each Input Replay will Load the respective Input Replay.
+Loading another Replay while one is running will end the existing Replay and start the new Replay.

-The 'Load All' button will successively load each Test Case, displaying the output of each Case whether it is a **Pass** or **Fail**.
+The 'Load All' button will successively load each Input Replay, displaying the output of each Replay whether it is a **Pass** or **Fail**.

 ---